 To Grandmother’s house we go!
 And you’ll be in the car for five whole hours - how can you make the trip enjoyable with a baby along?
+Learn about it here.

 There’s no question: Marathon car trips with a baby on board take a good amount of planning and organization.
 But it can be done - and yes, it can even be fun!

-Planning the trip In the hustle that precedes a trip, it can be easy to let things happen, instead of make things happen.
+In the hustle that precedes a trip, it can be easy to let things happen, instead of make things happen.
 Be proactive in making your trip decisions.
 Contemplating these questions, and coming up with the right answers, can help make your trip more successful:

 Does your baby sleep well in the car?
 If yes, plan your travel time to coincide with a nap or bedtime so your baby can sleep through part of the journey.
 If not, plan to leave immediately after a nap or upon waking in the morning.
 Don’t fool yourself into thinking your baby will behave differently than usual in the car just because it’s a special occasion.